This article was updated on 28/7/2023 for clarity and freshness.

 If you’re wondering what to serve with your shrimp boil, you’ve come to the right place.
 In this article, I list 48 of the most popular side dishes for shrimp boil.

 The best side dishes for shrimp boil are hush puppies, coleslaw, jalapeno cornbread, and mac and cheese.
-You can also serve baked sweet potato fries, sourdough dinner rolls, and garlic rice pilaf.
-Try serving watermelon salad, vegetable skewers, or roasted green beans for healthier options.
+You can also serve baked sweet potato fries, sourdough dinner rolls, or garlic rice pilaf.
+Try serving watermelon salad, vegetable skewers, or peach salsa for healthier options.

 Hushpuppies are a classic side dish for any southern meal (and shrimp boil is no exception).

 You’ll have to bring out a large, deep saucepan to fry them up.
 But the result – savory, sweet dough balls with a buttery texture – is worth it.

 Hushpuppies are sure to be a great hit with any kids you’re feeding too.